Google Doodle celebrates Swedish DJ Avicii's 32nd birth anniversary | Entertainment

 In 2021, it was announced that Stockholm's Ericsson Globe Arena would be changed to Avicii Arena.
 A symbol of Swedish pride, the arena stands today not only as an events venue but also as a hub for the exchange of ideas focused on mental health.

-This initiative is led by the Tim Bergling Foundation, an organization founded by the Bergling family to honor Tim's life and legacy, remove the stigma attached to suicide, and promote mental health awareness, especially among young people worldwide.
-Additionally, the foundation supports aid work in areas where Tim had a passion such as climate change, global hunger, and preservation of wildlife and endangered species.
+This initiative is led by the Tim Bergling Foundation, an organization founded by the Bergling family to honour Tim's life and legacy, remove the stigma attached to suicide, and promote mental health awareness, especially among young people worldwide.
+Additionally, the foundation supports aid work in areas where Tim had a passion such as climate change, global hunger and preservation of wildlife and endangered species.

 There is also a museum titled 'Avicii Experience' in Stockholm, which allows the visitors to ''follow Tim's journey from a reclusive music nerd to a celebrated superstar, from his boyhood room where it all started to the Los Angeles studio where the biggest hits were created''.